curlybracketshq/giovanni.curlybrackets.it/_posts/2012-05-17-ascii-art-api-birdie-at-euruko-golf.markdown

 This solution is now available thanks to [ASCII art API][ascii_art_api].

-It's a simple [goliath][goliath] app that lets you generate ASCII art from any text.
+It's a simple [Goliath][goliath] app that lets you generate ASCII art from any text.

 Try [http://artii.herokuapp.com/make?text=I+love+ASCII+art](http://artii.herokuapp.com/make?text=I+love+ASCII+art), you should see something like this as a response from the API: